Trump softens Syria pullout schedule

 In Afghanistan, Trump also wants to bring home about half of the 14,000 soldiers locked in a war against Taliban guerrillas, but no formal announcement has been made on that move.

-Trump´s troop draw downs triggered the resignation of his defence secretary, Jim Mattis, long one of the chaotic administration´s steady hands.
+Trump´s troop drawdowns triggered the resignation of his defense secretary, Jim Mattis, long one of the chaotic administration´s steady hands.

 "I think the president is committed to making sure when we leave Syria that ISIS is completely defeated," Graham said.